PrasannS/d2po/README.md

 ```

 ## Setting up Data
 We construct datasets for our different preference tasks for RM and policy training.
-We plan to release files with our used datasets in the near future, however if you want to apply our code to a custom task:
+You can refer to [this link](https://huggingface.co/collections/PrasannSinghal/d2po-synthetic-example-preference-data-663458aaa41adb3433902aae) to download synthetic preference and prompt datasets on our tasks (make sure to store files in the outputs/data/{gold reward name} folder for use with our scripts), however if you want to apply our code to a custom task:
 - for preferences : you can simply create a huggingface dataset with row format of "question", "response_j" (for preferred) and "response_k" (for dispreferred output)
     - not used in the work but you can add a "magnitude" row for better RMs if you have access to those (will need to use the right flag in training)
 - for rollouts : you can simply create a huggingface dataset with rows that contain the row "question"